 Cash is held to be the standard for liquidity as it can be converted to other assets most easily.
 It can be measured by two methods – market liquidity and accounting liquidity.

 Liquid assets are such assets held by businesses or individuals, which can be converted into cash quickly.
 It can include cash, marketable securities as well as money market instruments.
 All such assets are reflected in the balance sheet of the company.

 Cash and savings accounts usually retain the highest form of liquidity that may be owned either by businesses or individuals.
 The following assets can also be liquidated easily –

 The total amount of money, which is accessible, is a form of liquid asset.
 Cash can be utilised to resolve any existing liabilities.
-Cash in an account will also be considered as liquid since it can be withdrawn for settling obligations at any time.
+Cash in an account will also be considered liquid since it can be withdrawn for settling obligations at any time.

-The income that one has already earned, but the amount is yet to be deposited in the associated account is accrued income.
+The income that one has already earned, but the amount that is yet to be deposited in the associated account is accrued income.
 In such a case, the delayed income is expected to arrive any day, making it a liquid source of funding.

 A stock market is categorised to be liquid due to the existence of a high number of buyers and sellers.
 One can sell off their owned stocks quickly through electronic markets.
 Thus, according to the demand, an individual or business can convert equity securities into cash quickly.

 Therefore, owning a considerable pool of equity shares is a sign of liquidity in stocks for a particular individual or company.